apache/incubator-retired-pirk/cloud_instructions.md

 `hadoop jar apache-pirk-0.2.0-incubating-SNAPSHOT-exe.jar org.apache.pirk.test.distributed.DistributedTestDriver -j $PWD/apache-pirk-0.2.0-incubating-SNAPSHOT-exe.jar -t 1:J`
 12. When you are done working with your cluster, terminate it:
 `aws emr terminate-clusters --cluster-ids `**`$cid`**

+## IBM Bluemix
+1. [Sign-up](https://console.ng.bluemix.net/registration/) for a free Bluemix account.
+2. From the Bluemix [catalog](https://console.ng.bluemix.net/catalog/), open the "Big Insights for Apache Hadoop" service (found in the Data and Analytics section) and click "Create".
+3. Click "Open" to see the cluster list, and from there create a new cluster, e.g.
+  * `cluster name =` *`test-cluster`*, `user name = pirk`, `password =` *`password`*.
+  * Increase the number of data nodes to 5 (the maximum number available on the basic plan).
+  * Change the "IBM Open Platform Version" to "IOP 4.3 Technical Preview" (required for Spark 2.0).
+  * Select "Spark2" as an optional component.
+  * Click "Create".
+4. Select the test cluster from the Cluster List and take note of the SSH host name, e.g. `bi-hadoop-prod-4174.bi.services.us-south.bluemix.net`
+5. Now you can run the distributed tests by copying the Pirk jar file and executing it in Bluemix, e.g.

+        $ scp target/apache-pirk-0.2.0-incubating-SNAPSHOT-exe.jar pirk@bi-hadoop-prod-4174.bi.services.us-south.bluemix.net:
+        pirk@bi-hadoop-prod-4174.bi.services.us-south.bluemix.net's password: **********
+        apache-pirk-0.2.0-incubating-SNAPSHOT-exe.jar                                                       100%  145MB  10.3MB/s   00:14

+        $ ssh pirk@bi-hadoop-prod-4174.bi.services.us-south.bluemix.net
+        pirk@bi-hadoop-prod-4174.bi.services.us-south.bluemix.net's password: **********

+        -bash-4.1$ hadoop jar apache-pirk-0.2.0-incubating-SNAPSHOT-exe.jar org.apache.pirk.test.distributed.DistributedTestDriver -j apache-pirk-0.2.0-incubating-SNAPSHOT-exe.jar
+6. There is no need to stop the cluster as the basic service plan is free during beta, but the cluster will need to be recreated every two weeks.